This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 Monthly installments are called rent and the finance provider operates as the property owner until you pay the whole mortgage back.

-Property registration process at the Land Department Dubai
+The property registration process at the Land Department Dubai

-According to Article 22 in the applicable law, Land Department ensures the rights of real property by providing the title deed.
+According to Article 22 in the applicable law, the Land Department ensures the rights of real property by providing the title deed.

 The title deeds are provided according to the records available currently in the registers of real properties.